paprisaha1999/Airtable/README.md

 ![my airtable app](https://user-images.githubusercontent.com/106386112/210106279-bd893f86-067a-4027-994c-7eb7740275d1.png)

-Nykaa.com is an Indian e-commerce company, founded by Falguni Nayar in 2012 and headquartered in Mumbai.
-It sells beauty, wellness and fashion products across websites.[4]
-In 2020, it became the first Indian unicorn startup headed by a woman.
+Airtable is a cloud collaboration service headquartered in San Francisco.
+It was founded in 2012 by Howie Liu, Andrew Ofstad, and Emmett Nicholas.
+Airtable is a spreadsheet-database hybrid, with the features of a database but applied to a spreadsheet.

 <h3>Website Link : https://airtableappbypapri.netlify.app </h3>